givelotus/lotusd/doc/psbt.md

-# PSBT Howto for Bitcoin ABC
+# PSBT Howto for Lotus

 Since Bitcoin ABC v0.20.7, an RPC interface exists for Partially Signed Bitcoin Transactions (PSBTs, as specified in